H. M. Jayawardena: Career

 Jayawardena's ambition to be a musician started at an early age where he learned music under P.A.
 Subasinghe, who became his mentor.
 After failing his senior exam in Passara, Jayawardena returned to his village and had to live a very difficult life.
 He farmed chenas and worked for hire.
 Then he began to play flute which proved to be the turning point in his musical career.
-In mid 1960s, Jayawardena applied for a vacancy for a flutist in the Sri Lanka Broadcasting Corporation (SLBC), but failed the test because he could not read the chord charts.
+In the mid 1960s, Jayawardena applied for a vacancy for a flutist in the Sri Lanka Broadcasting Corporation (SLBC), but failed the test because he could not read the chord charts.

 Subsequently, Jayawardena met the Member of Parliament Somapala Seneviratne, who was a close friend and gave Jayawardena the opportunity to stay with him in Shravasthiya instead of returning to Siyambalandu.
 After recognizing his talent as a flutist, a letter was signed and prepared by 10 MPs which was later handed over to Somadasa Elvitigala, the then head of the music division of the Sri Lanka Broadcasting Corporation.
 Unfortunately, Elvitigala threw away the letter signed by the MPs and Jayawardena lost his place again.
 Then he met maestro W.D.
 Amaradeva and got the opportunity to learn music and chords.
 The next day he met Vasantha Obeysekera, the teacher who taught him history at Passara Maha Vidyalaya, before coming on the radio and obtaining a letter.
 This time, Elvitigala received his application.